-Recognition of vendor allowances
+Recognition of vendors allowances

-The Group receives various types of allowances from vendors in the form of volume discounts and other forms of payments that effectively reduce the cost of goods purchased from the vendor (Note 3 to the consolidated financial statements).
+The Group receives various types of allowances from vendors in the form of volume discounts and other forms of payments that effectively reduce the cost of goods purchased from the vendor.
 We considered this matter to be of most significance in our audit because the recognition of vendor allowance requires judgement from management in the assessment of the level of fulfilment of the Group's obligations under the vendor agreements and because these allowances are a substantial part of cost of sales and inventories.
+Information about vendor allowances is disclosed in Note 3 to the financial statements.

 We assessed and tested the design and operating effectiveness of the Group's internal controls over recognition of vendor allowances.
-We agreed a sample of accruals of volume and other rebates, recorded based on management assumptions, to supporting documents from vendors and supplier agreements.
-We also reconciled the outstanding allowances receivable to the direct confirmations from suppliers.
+We compared a sample of accruals of volume and other rebates, recorded based on management assumptions, to supporting documents from vendors and supplier agreements.
+We also compared the outstanding allowances receivable to the direct confirmations from suppliers.
 We tested cut-off of vendor allowances recorded during a period shortly before and after year-end to supporting documents from vendors.

-Other information included in the Group's 2016 Annual report
+Other information included in the Group's 2017 Annual report

-Other information consists of the information included in the Annual report of PJSC "Magnit" for 2016, other than the consolidated financial statements and our auditor's report thereon.
+Other information consists of the information included in the Annual report of PJSC "Magnit" for 2017, other than the consolidated financial statements and our auditor's report thereon.
 Management is responsible for the other information.
-The Annual report of PJSC "Magnit" for 2016 is expected to be available to us after the date of this auditor's report.
+The Annual report of PJSC "Magnit" for 2017 is expected to be available to us after the date of this auditor's report.